fossas/fossa-cli/docs/config-file.md

 # `.fossa.yml`

 The fossa configuration file should be created by running `fossa init`

-(Fields prefixed with `*` are optional and either determined at runtime from the environment or omitted entirely)
+(Fields prefixed with `*` are optional and are either determined at runtime from the environment or omitted entirely)
 ```yaml
 version: 1